abstracta/browser-copilot/agent/README.md

       * `header`: the name of the header to add.
       * `value`: the value to send in the header.
 This value can contain `${sessionId}` to identify the session used by the copilot.
     * More to come :)
+  * `contactEmail`: specifies an email provided to copilot users so they can contact support in case they face any issues with the copilot.

 ### Authentication